itprojects/InboxPager/README.md

 ## Known Items

-If there are any errors in the application they should be available in the Event Log.
+If there are any errors in the application, you should be able to see those in the internal application Event Log.
+For data leak prevention this log is automatically deleted if the app is closed or crashes.
+The crashes should be visible in android's log (logcat).

-- If while downloading a large attachment you experience errors, then close some other applications to get more RAM.
+- While downloading a large attachment, if you experience errors, then close some other applications to get more RAM.

-- Message and attachment sizes should always only an approximation.
+- Message and attachment sizes are always only an approximation.

 - POP has no way to know if a message has been previously seen.

-- Sent messages are not saved locally, most servers save those automatically.
+- Sent messages are not saved locally inside the app, most servers will save those automatically on the server.

 - Sending messages with attachments works with OI File Manager, not all other file managers supported.